Fair Division via Resource Augmentation: Exact Maximin Shares

+Notably, the upper bounds on the total and individual number of copies established in \Cref{thm:alg_for_monotone} are tight by \Cref{thm:lowermontone}, where one good is copied $n-1 \ge \frac{\ln m}{\ln \ln m}-1$ times.
 In the proof of \Cref{thm:alg_for_monotone}, we use the following lemma.
-Its proof, which relies on a balls-and-bins argument, is deferred to \Cref{apx:proofsGeneralVals}.
+Its proof, which relies on a balls-and-bins argument, is deferred to \Cref{apx:goods_proofs}.

-\begin{lemma} For any fair division instance $\GenInstance$, with monotone valuations $\{v_i\}_{i \in N}$, there exists an MMS allocation where every good is copied at most $O\left(\frac{\ln m}{\ln \ln m}\right)$ times. \end{lemma} \begin{proof}[Proof sketch] Consider an allocation where agent $i$'s bundle, is randomly chosen as one of the sets in $i$'s MMS partition.
+\begin{restatable}{lemma}{lemBoundIndiv} For any fair division instance $\GenInstance$, with monotone valuations $\{v_i\}_{i \in N}$, there exists an MMS allocation where every good is copied at most $O\left(\frac{\ln m}{\ln \ln m}\right)$ times. \end{restatable} \begin{proof}[Proof sketch] Consider an allocation where agent $i$'s bundle is a set from her MMS partition, picked uniformly at random.
 We view this process as throwing $n$ balls (agents) into $n$ bins (the index in an MMS partition).
-Fix some good $g \in M$, it belongs to some MMS set for all the agents, possibly different indices, but we can rename the sets and assume without loss of generality that $g$ is always in the set of index 1 in the MMS partitions of all agents.
-The event in which $g$ is copied at least $k$ times for the allocation $A=(A_1,\dots,A_n)$, is exactly the event in which the bin corresponding to index $1$ has at least $k$ balls.
+Fix some good $g \in M$, it belongs to some MMS bundle for all the agents, possibly different indices, but we can re-index the sets and assume without loss of generality that $g$ is always in the set of index 1 in the MMS partitions of all agents.
+The event in which $g$ is copied at least $k-1$ times for the allocation $\allocn$, is exactly the event in which the bin corresponding to index $1$ has at least $k$ balls.
 For $k=\frac{3\ln m}{\ln \ln m}$, the probability of having a bin with more than $k$ balls is at most $\frac{1}{m}$. \end{proof}